One To One - Book Review - People Development Magazine

 Meeting in Paris

 When we first met in my Paris office, Robertson and I hit it off right away.
-It was a difficult time in my career when I was losing sight of my purpose as an employee and leader.
+It was a challenging time in my career when I lost sight of my purpose as both an employee and a leader.
 I was distressed.
-It was a scale-up environment (which is my speciality), and, this time, the fast-paced growth was taking its toll on me.
-I no longer had the drive and energy I was known and respected for.
+It was a scale-up environment (which is my speciality), and this time, the fast-paced growth was taking its toll on me.
+I no longer had the drive and energy I was known for and respected.
 I can tell you first-hand that there is nothing worse than lacking purpose.
-It makes being impactful nearly impossible and this is something you can’t help but invite into your home.
+It makes being impactful nearly impossible, and this is something you can’t help but invite into your home.

 I think neither of us wanted to stop talking about people management.
 We were both avid readers and fans of business books, with our own respective families of writers.
 We were both equally excited about what managing teams meant and the role of the manager/leader in creating the right environment so that everyone can thrive.
 To put it bluntly, it felt good to be inspired by someone who genuinely cares!